 Obtaining a Combined CAS

-To get a Combined CAS, you need to apply for either our in-person 10, 6 week pre-sessional courses or 4 week Academic Literacy and University Culture programme in Term 4, submit the required evidence and pay your academic course tuition fee deposit before a set deadline.
+To get a Combined CAS, you need to apply for either our in-person 10, 6 week pre-sessional courses or 4 week Academic Literacy and University Culture programme in Term 4, submit the required evidence and pay your academic course tuition fee deposit before a set deadline